This article was originally published in September 2013. The information has been reviewed and is up-to-date as of October 2023.

 The Ninth Circuit in Demers did adjudicate an important additional defense asserted by the Defendants.
 It held that they were entitled to qualified immunity for any damages claims, because the law at issue on First Amendment retaliation had not been clearly established: “Until the decision in this case, our circuit has not addressed the application of Garcetti to teaching and academic writing.”

 Conclusions: The take-away for public educational institutions in California is that, for the time being, “official duties” arguments will be more difficult to make in First Amendment retaliation cases brought by college faculty, although the Garcetti rule should still apply to a faculty member’s speech pursuant to job duties outside “teaching and writing on academic matters.”
+[In January 2014, the Ninth Circuit issued a revised opinion using the term “scholarship or teaching” as the operative phrase, which matches the terminology from Garcetti.]
 Also, the U.S. Supreme Court will still have provide the final word whether Demers has correctly interpreted the legal issues raised by the Garcetti caveat; it can do so either by reviewing Demers or taking up the issue in a future case.

 One anomaly from Demers is that its “teaching” language appears broad enough to extend outside the college and university context.
 But in Johnson v.
 Poway Unified School District, the Ninth Circuit already stated that the Garcetti carve-out does not apply to high school instructor speech, i.e., that the “official duties” rule should apply in full.
 (See footnote 12 to Johnson.)